MitulVala/Hatom-Token/README.md

-# Hatom Token Design Demo App
+# Design Demo App

-This is a sample Design demo app done step-by-step.
+This is a sample design demo app done step-by-step.

 ## Instructions